 Ashu: Pritam carried out a lot of research into Snowflake to see if we could bend it to our requirements.
 But eventually we realised that Snowflake’s closed architecture just made that kind of customisation impossible.

 For example, our data comes from a lot of different data sources.
-We wanted to have separate controls on the velocity at which we ingest data for these different source, and the velocity at which this data becomes available for analytics.
-There are tons of other customisations and efficiency gains we needed on top of a general purpose database like Snowflake.
-But we had such little control of what happened inside Snowflake that we couldn’t get that level of granular control.
+We wanted to have separate controls on the velocity at which we ingest data for these different sources, and the velocity at which this data becomes available for analytics.
+There are tons of other customisations and efficiency gains we needed on top of a general-purpose database like Snowflake.
+But we had such little control over what happened inside Snowflake that we couldn’t get that level of granular control.
 We were left with just one choice: build our own database.

 Arun: It was a very scary choice because… this is almost company-breaking.
 Because the current system was not solving the problem that we had for our customers.
 This was a high-risk solution to a high-stakes problem.
 But if we didn't solve this problem, there would be no Clarisights.
 Plus of course server costs were so high, we were bleeding money.